-To create a separate resource library to hold your components, put all the entities and architectures in one source file, and assign that source file to the library components in the design.
+To create a separate resource library to hold your components, put all the entities and architectures in one source file, and assign that source file the library components in the synthesis tool Project view.
 To access the components from your source code, put the clause library components; before the designs that instantiate them.
 There is no need for a use clause.
-The design file must include both the files that create the package components and the source file that accesses them.
+The project file (prj) must include both the files that create the package components and the source file that accesses them.